KTM 450 series: 2003

 This was the first year of the 450 EXC model.
 It evolved from the earlier 400 EXC model, with an increased displacement via a longer stroke.

-The new 2003 model saw changes with an updated rear sub frame, airbox, rear fender and side panels changed to one peace, changes to fuel tank, seat & carb boot, the front manifold changing from a twin pipe to single.
+The new 2003 model saw changes with an updated rear sub frame, airbox, rear fender and side panels changed to one piece, changes to fuel tank, seat & carb boot, the front manifold changing from a twin pipe to single.

 2005-2007

 These years saw a new frame.
 Improving the handling without major changes.

 Rear body work changed to the single piece design off the SX model.
 The 2006 450 EXC made 42 hp and 37.5 ft-lbs. torque.

 2007

 This was the first year that the 450 EXC was offered in full factory 50-state street legal trim.
 The conversion of the previously available model required changes in gearing, exhaust, DOT approved tires and lights and the addition of turn signals, and a horn.
 Other than these changes the bike was virtually the same as the previously off-road only bike.
 The US off-road only version of the EXC was replaced by the XC (Close-ratio transmission) and XC-W (wide-ratio transmission) models.

 2007 was also the last year of the RFS motor.
 The RFS is very torquey and is known to have very good reliability.
 In some cases, the fully stock engines last for more than 45k miles.
 The RFS bike is known to be a good dual sport and super motard bike.
 The wide ratio 6-speed transmission will run all day long on the highway.
 Due to their dual-sport ability, there are larger aftermarket fuel tanks available (11~26L).